 When families are requesting support for the first time we invite them to participate in the Coaching and Parent Emotional Support (CaPES) program, which is delivered in our child clinic (Building 21, Level 2A).
 We recognise parents as the most valuable support a child can have in developing their ability to manage their emotions, communicate well, reach their potential at school and have positive peer relationships.

-Where families have already completed the CaPES program (or similar) and require additional support, we may offer longer term therapy.
+Where families have already completed the CaPES program (or similar) and require additional support, or where the child has a specific concern, we may offer individualised therapy.
 When working with children and young people we invite parents and carers to be part of treatment.
 Please allow one hour for the first session and 50 minutes for ongoing sessions.
 As we are a training clinic all sessions are recorded (video or audio).
 You will be invited to complete a consent to recording form during your first session.

 During the first session your psychologist will provide you and your child with information about confidentiality and consent and discuss reasons for therapy.
 All clients of Northfields Psychology Clinic complete an assessment phase to identify the nature of their difficulties, inform the treating therapist’s understanding of the best course of action, and thus ensure that clients receive the most appropriate recommendations.
 The duration of the assessment phase may vary depending on the presenting problem(s), but usually takes up to three sessions, and is followed by a feedback session where the assessment results are presented to the client(s).
 During this phase, clients are asked to complete a set of self-report measures that are used to consolidate the treating therapist’s clinical understanding.